jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 dep + dep = rat dep
 ```

-> *This is important because Superphysics uses many non-English words like aether, monad, jiva, atman, bhuta, guna, chi, wu-xing, etc. In fact, we propose an overhaul of English, as Lish, to make it more intuitive.
+{{< n n="*This is important because Superphysics uses many non-English words like aether, monad, jiva, atman, bhuta, guna, chi, wu-xing, etc. In fact, we propose an overhaul of English, as Lish, to make it more intuitive.
 For example, add 's' to pluralize nouns so that oxs, datas, childs would be correct.
-But that is a totally different topic.
+But that is a totally different topic.*This is important because Superphysics uses many non-English words like aether, monad, jiva, atman, bhuta, guna, chi, wu-xing, etc. In fact, we propose an overhaul of English, as Lish, to make it more intuitive.
+For example, add 's' to pluralize nouns so that oxs, datas, childs would be correct.
+But that is a totally different topic." >}}

 <!-- In a future post, we will expand this into chemical compounds computation, and in linear algebra to produce general qualitative outcomes instead of exact quantitative answers.  -->